networknt/json-schema-validator/doc/compatibility.md

 #### Content Encoding

 Since Draft 2019-09, the `contentEncoding` keyword does not generate assertions.
-As the implementation currently does not collect annotations this only generates assertions in Draft 7.

 #### Content Media Type

 Since Draft 2019-09, the `contentMediaType` keyword does not generate assertions.
-As the implementation currently does not collect annotations this only generates assertions in Draft 7.

 #### Content Schema

 The `contentSchema` keyword does not generate assertions.
-As the implementation currently does not collect annotations this doesn't do anything.

 #### Pattern